- Optimizely X Web Experimentation

 Optimizely’s Stats Engine powers our statistical significance calculations.
-It uses a statistical framework that is optimized to enable experimenters to run tests with high statistical rigor while making it easy for anyone to interpret results.
-Specifically, Stats Engine allows you to make business decisions on results as tests are running, regardless of preset sample sizes and the number of goals and variations in a test.
+It uses a statistical framework that is optimized to enable experimenters to run experiments with high statistical rigor while making it easy for anyone to interpret results.
+Specifically, Stats Engine allows you to make business decisions on results as experiments are running, regardless of preset sample sizes and the number of goals and variations in an experiment.

 As with all statistical calculations, it is impossible to predict a variation's lift with certainty.
 This is why our Results page displays Optimizely’s level of confidence in the results that you see.
 This way, you can make sophisticated business decisions from your results without an expert level of statistical knowledge.